• Skip to primary navigation

 Generally, Texas beaches are open 365 days a year.
 Some beaches will have different rules/restrictions during busy periods, such as fourth of July weekend, Memorial Day or Labor Day.

-Most Texas beaches are shallow-water beaches and you can wade pretty far away from the shore and have the water still only be up to an adult’s knees.
+Since most Texas beaches have shallow water for quite a ways, you can wade pretty far away from the shore and have the water still only be up to an adult’s knees.
 Be careful, though!
 Sand and water are constantly changing and you never know where there will be a drop off.
 Make sure your kiddos are well supervised.

 Popular/busy beaches may have restaurants, concessions or food/ice cream trucks during high season and may also offer beach chair/umbrella rental service.
 Unless you are 100 percent sure of beach amenities, assume you’ll have to bring everything you’ll need for the day, from chairs to ice.